 In memory of my father Paul Harrison (1920-2013), my mother celebrates my father’s birthday each June at NEJC.
-Paul was born on June 14, our country’s flag day.
-She made a collage last June.
+Paul was born on June 14 on our country’s flag day.
+She made a collage last June (pictured on the left).
 We visit him in Valhalla (Sharon Gardens) each year.
-He died Sept 11, 2013 at the age of 93.
-He was a WWII Vet and worked for the US Post Office.
+He died Sept 11, 2013 at the age of 93, was a WWII Vet and worked for the US Post Office.

 He married at age 29 (8/211949) for life to Harriet Harrison (born 6/29/1931) (when she was 18) who at 86 still lives in their forever home in Yonkers, NY.
 Paul & Harriet had three children: Irene (3/20/1952), Sandra (4/10/1954) and Leonard (5/20/1958).
 Kimberly Harrison (8/15/1988) is their grandchild.